grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         This beacon makes you feel better and makes you want to continue to organize the village.
 You look at the maps.
 It would be useful to add a few walls to surround and delimit certain areas.
 Mainly homes and the city center.
+        <br /><br />
+        On the
-On the other hand, you realize that you still have no transportation system for your people.
+        other hand, you realize that you still have no transportation system for your people.
 The mayor tells you it’s a good idea and gives you a list of places he would like to see connected to the city center (via a cart system for exemple).
+        <br /><br />
         You think back to all these landscapes that you have visited in the past.
 Perhaps it would be interesting to create a portal to these different areas, just to be able to return?
 It will also be an opportunity to find an old bastion in the nether.
 According to the story that Liv Jones told you, a special enchantment can be found there, or obtained through a special trade, and a unique music disk can also be found.
     </blockquote>